aurelia/documentation/English/docs.md

 }
 ```

+> **Note:** Additionally, you can add an `activationStrategy` property to your route config if the strategy is always the same and you don't want that to be in your view-model code.

 If you just want to force a refresh of the life-cycle (useful with `<compose>` bindings) you may do something like the following:

 ```javascript